EllipticEllipsis/oot/tutorial/other_functions.md

 We can eliminate the temp since it's use in a simple way one after the other. `this->unk308 = (s16) (this->unk308 - 0x66);` can be written as `this->unk308 -= 0x66;`.

-In the `func_8003EBF8` we see that we should have at least made `this->childActor` a `DynaPolyActor*`, so that the last argument is its `DynaPolyId`.
+In the `func_8003EBF8` we see that we should have at least made `this->childActor` a `DynaPolyActor*`, so that the last argument is its `bgId`.
 To avoid compiler warnings, we also need to cast the `Actor_SpawnAsChild` as such in Init,
 ```C
 this->childActor = (DynaPolyActor*)Actor_SpawnAsChild(...)
 ```